abcnews/dailygraphics/Documentation.md

 ### Line Chart

 Name the X axis in the data sheet `x` for ordinal data or `date` for time based data.
-You *must* ensure the [parseDateFormat](#parseDateFormat) option matches the data so the chart builder knows how to interpret the dates correctly.
+If it is time based data you *must* ensure it matches the [parseDateFormat](#parseDateFormat) option so the chart builder knows how to interpret the dates correctly.

 #### ratio
 > Default: `4x3` on mobile, `16x9` otherwise